chikangpai/NEURO140-Final-Project/README.md

 │   ├── util.py                   # Helpers to save some arguments.
 │   ├── run_template.sh           # I use this sh file to submit a job on my o2 server to run the training │   └── network.py                # ClfNet and MIL attentions, adpaters.
+│── plot_results.ipynb            # A notebook to plot all graphs from inference results.
 └── README.md                     # this file

 ````